 CEDAR has worked through a process of engagement with various stakeholders.
 From engaging with and helping strengthen citizen groups in many of these towns, to collaborating with research institutions, and helping convince decision makers in the Government and the political leadership, the process CEDAR has focused on building consensus and a sense of ownership at all levels.

 CEDAR invites students from different backgrounds to intern on topics related to above and address parts of the above objectives and contribute towards the ongoing research and future plan of the organisation and develop their own understanding about issues related to urbanisation, climate change and water in the Himalayan region.
-Work will be supervised by Dr. Vishal Singh Coordinator of CEDAR.
+Work will be supervised by Dr. Vishal Singh, Executive Director of CEDAR.

 Open to undergraduates or any graduate students with both social sciences and physical sciences backgrounds interested in pure and interdisciplinary research in the Himalayan region.
 Students having skills in photography and video documentary, creative writing, network development or interest in historical, cultural and social issues such as changes in traditional food habits, customs etc are also encouraged to apply.

-You should expect to spend about £900 for eight weeks - this covers costs for food and accommodation, as well as local travel.
-There are no programme fees payable to Camvol.
+You should expect to spend about £1200 for eight weeks - this covers costs for food and accommodation, as well as local travel.
+This includes the £300 programme fee payable for Camvol support.

 Vaccination and other medical costs have NOT been included in estimated costs, and applicants should take this into account while planning their budgets.
 If you intend to travel for recreation and tourism, these costs will be additional, so please budget accordingly.